Hotel Room Service: Comprehensive Guide for Hoteliers

 These allow contactless, interactive ordering with live menu updates and customization, putting control in guests’ hands.

-Systems like Prostay and Tableview sync orders, stock, and billing, improving accuracy and efficiency.
+Hotel room service applications like Prostay and Tableview sync orders, stock, and billing, improving accuracy and efficiency.

 Artificial intelligence can suggest personalized dishes or upgrades based on guest preferences, boosting sales.